Ouo15/datasciencecoursera/README.md

 # datasciencecoursera
 First repo.
-Bring R with data science faction to the Actuarial communities.
+Bring R and data science to the Actuarial communities.